IATC Playwriting Submissions – January 2024

-Evaluation Questions for Playwrights
+Evaluation Questions for Submitting Playwrights

 Does the play clearly deal with one or more aspects of the Italian American experience, past or present?
 Does it treat the subject with honesty in an original and compelling way?
 Does it avoid stereotype and generalization?